What to choose? Managed Security Services or Your Own Security Team

 For organizations with clients who have stringent enforcement laws, such as HIPAA or PCI, there are reporting obligations that must be followed in the case of a data breach.
 Imagine having to report to your clients that their information has been breached and report it to the government as a law firm?
 This is particularly necessary if future legal contracts or enforcement regulations are involved, which managed service providers in New York or elsewhere need to take care of.

 While there are some compelling reasons for creating an in-house security center, the drawbacks outweigh the benefits.
-A managed protection provider is staffed by a team of experts who have a range of safety concerns and are willing to rely on them to solve the problem rapidly.
+A managed security service provider is staffed by a team of experts who have a range of safety concerns and are willing to rely on them to solve the problem rapidly.

 It is essential to ensure that the proper controls are in place for your business to internally protect, recognize, and correct any safety violations.